corda/corda-docs-portal/content/en/tools/digital-currencies/creating-token-definitions.md

 	  alt="Token Definition Success"
    >}}

-   The token definition flow begins and its progress can be checked in the pull-out **Latest Flows** on the right-hand side of the screen:
+   The token definition flow begins and its progress can be checked in the pull-out flow tracker on the right-hand side of the screen:

    {{<
       figure